loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 **What does this mean?**

-**All information of a black hole is encoded on the two-dimensional surface, not in the three-dimensional volume!**
+**This implies that all information of a black hole might be encoded on the two-dimensional surface, not in the three-dimensional volume!**

 ```mermaid
 graph LR